cloud-bulldozer/scale-ci-deploy/README.md

 ```

 Set OPENSHIFT_POST_INSTALL and OPENSHIFT_TOOLING to true to run the post-install and post-config options to configure
-the cluster to be able to run perf and scale tests using Scale-CI pipeline.
-The varibles under the post-install section
+the cluster to be able to run performance and scale tests using Scale-CI pipeline.
+The variables under the post-install section
 of the inventory can be modified to override the default values.

 ### Cleanup
-Set OPENSHIFT_INSTALL, OPENSHIFT_POST_INSTALL, OPENSHIFT_TOOLING to False and OPENSHIFT_AWS_INSTALL_CLEANUP to True in the inventory and run the playbook:
+Set OPENSHIFT_INSTALL, OPENSHIFT_POST_INSTALL, OPENSHIFT_TOOLING, OPENSHIFT_DEBUG_TOOLING to False and
+OPENSHIFT_AWS_INSTALL_CLEANUP to True in the inventory and run the playbook:
 ```
 $ ansible-playbook -vv -i inventory OCP-4.X/install.yml
 ```